Conor Shanahan (IRL) in action during Drift Masters European Championship in Riga, Latvia on August 14, 2020

 Drifting works by intentionally putting a car in an oversteer state, where it overcomes the natural traction between the wheels and the road.
 The driver then controls this state, forcing the car to continue drifting until the turn is complete.

-Drifting started in Japan in the 1970s, and has slowly gained in popularity over time.
-It used to be considered a niche sport, but as time has passed and more people have learned about it, its popularity has grown.
-It started to become popular outside of Japan in the 1990s, and now it has become a global sport.
+Indeed, drifting used to be considered a niche sport, but as time passed and the likes of Takahashi brought it into the world, its popularity has grown.
+It started to become popular outside of Japan in the 1990s, and today it is a global sport.